-In April 2020, the Clovis City Council suspended fares under an emergency order from the City Manager for Clovis Stageline and Clovis Roundup service in response to the coronavirus pandemic.
-In October 2020, the zero-fare model was adopted permanently, providing free rides for fixed route and paratransit passengers.
+In April 2020, the Clovis City Council suspended fares under an emergency order from the City Manager for both fixed-route and paratransit services in response to the coronavirus pandemic.
+In October 2020, the zero-fare model was adopted permanently, providing free rides for all passengers.
+This action alleviated the need for transfer passes from Fresno Area Express (FAX), so the Clovis Bus Passes